Banksy: 2011–2013

-2012

-In May his Parachuting Rat, painted in Melbourne in the late 1990s, was accidentally destroyed by plumbers installing new pipes.
+In May 2012 his Parachuting Rat, painted in Melbourne in the late 1990s, was accidentally destroyed by plumbers installing new pipes.
 In July, prior to the 2012 Olympic Games Banksy posted photographs of paintings with an Olympic theme on his website but did not disclose their location.

-2013

-On 18 February, BBC News reported that a recent Banksy mural, known as the Slave Labour mural portraying a young child sewing Union Flag bunting (created around the time of the Diamond Jubilee of Elizabeth II) had been removed from the side of a Poundland store in Wood Green, north London, and soon appeared for sale in Fine Art Auctions Miami's catalogue (a US auction site based in Florida).
-News of this had reportedly caused "lots of anger" in the local community and is considered by some to be a theft.
+On 18 February 2013, BBC News reported that a recent Banksy mural, known as the Slave Labour mural portraying a young child sewing Union Flag bunting (created around the time of the Diamond Jubilee of Elizabeth II), had been removed from the side of a Poundland store in Wood Green, north London, and soon appeared for sale in Fine Art Auctions Miami's catalogue (a US auction site based in Florida).
+News of this caused "lots of anger" in the local community and is considered by some to be a theft.
 Fine Art Auctions Miami had rejected claims of theft, saying it had signed a contract with a "well-known collector" and that "everything was above board"; despite this, the local councillor for Wood Green campaigned for the work's return.
-On the scheduled day of the auction, Fine Art Auctions Miami announced that it had withdrawn the work of art from the sale.
+On the scheduled day of the auction, Fine Art Auctions Miami withdrew the work of art from the sale.

 On 11 May, BBC News reported that the same Banksy mural was up for auction again in Covent Garden by the Sincura Group.
 The auction was scheduled to take place in June, and was expected to fetch up to £450,000.
 On 24 September, after over a year since his previous piece, a new mural went up on his website along with the subtitle Better Out Than In.

+Much criticism came forward during his series of works in New York in 2013.
+Many New York street artists, such as TrustoCorp, criticised Banksy, and much of his work was defaced.
+In his column for The Guardian, satirist Charlie Brooker wrote in 2006 that Banksy's "work looks dazzlingly clever to idiots".